cozy/cozy-stack/docs/shared-drives.md

   inside the shared drive.
 - A write-capable creator or the owner can promote a read-only link to a writable link if their current token grants those verbs.
+- A read-only shared-drive recipient can only update `password` and `expires_at`.
-- A read-only shared-drive recipient is rejected before any patch is applied.
+- A read-only shared-drive recipient cannot patch `permissions`, even if the result would stay read-only.

 Status codes:

 - `200 OK` updated
-- `400 Bad Request` invalid payload (for example trying to update `permissions` or `codes`), invalid `password` / `expires_at` attribute format
+- `400 Bad Request` invalid payload (for example trying to update `codes`), invalid `password` / `expires_at` attribute format
-- `403 Forbidden` caller is not owner/creator, or caller identity cannot be verified for a shared-drive token
+- `403 Forbidden` caller is not owner/creator, caller identity cannot be verified for a shared-drive token, or a read-only recipient attempts to patch `permissions`
 - `404 Not Found` permission ID does not exist

 ### DELETE /sharings/drives/:id/permissions/:perm-id